codechennerator/mouseAndMaze/README.md

 ## Known issues
 * Needs to be refactored.
 Code is getting too long!
 I also think it would be cool to have a Mouse class and have several of them use different alogrithms to find the goal.
+* I have many different mazes in JSON format.
+I want to be able to select them so the user can change mazes.
 * Mouse can't sense the goal yet, have to stop the algorithm when it senses the goal.
     * Once the mouse finds the goal it needs to find its way back to the beginning.
     * Once the mouse finds its way back to the beginning, it needs to calculate the best route to the goal again.